-Long raven-black hair with a bluish tint was tied behind her to form a small cross-flower bun, chin length side-bangs and an asymmetrical curtain of a fringe framed her heart-shaped face.
+Long and wavy raven hair with a bluish tint was tied behind her to form an upward bun, chin length side-bangs and an asymmetrical curtain of a fringe framed her heart-shaped face.
 An eye-patch, slightly hidden by her fringe covered her right eye.
 Her left eye, lucid, cat-like and azure as a sapphire, displayed no hint of mercy at the people in her way.

-The outfit she wore was not something found in the west, but Lucas recognized it from some of the manga Davis forced him to read.
+Her outfit was not something found in the west, but Lucas recognized it from some of the manga Davis forced him to read.

-A short charcoal-grey kimono, tied with a thin indigo sash and patterned with blue sakura petals on the ends of its left side.
-A pair of black skin-tight hot pants covered her upper thighs and she walked with ankle-length rubber sandals.
+A short charcoal-grey kimono, tied with a thin indigo sash and patterned with blue sakura petals on its left side.
+A pair of black skin-tight hot pants covered her upper thighs as she walked forth black shinobi boots.

-In her hand was a thin and curved single-edged sword sheathed into a hollow scabbard.
+In her hand was a thin and curved single-edged sword sheathed into a hollow scabbard full of scrapes.

 Lucas recognized the weapon and recalled its name - a katana.

-She shifted herself into a stance.
-Slightly twisting her body as her left hand held the scabbard to the side of her hip while her other hand grasped the katana's grip.
-She bent slightly, focusing her weight on her left leg.
+The girl shifted herself into a stance.
+Slightly twisting her body as her left hand held the scabbard next to her hip while her other hand grasped the katana's grip.
+She bent her knees slightly, focusing her weight on her left leg.

 The girl dashed forth in a burst of speed, passing through every Knight of Viola in the process.
-None of the knights were ignored, however, as everyone who was passed by the girl's presence dropped to the ground.
+None of the knights were ignored, however, as everyone graced by the girl's presence dropped to the ground.

-The leader of the knights guarded himself with his claymore, but its protection was of no use as the girl had already cut through the metal before reaching the leader's throat.
+The leader of the knights guarded himself with his claymore, but its protection was of no use as the girl had already cut through the metal before reaching his throat.

 "This... positive feeling... was... false... hope?"

-The hooded figure's right arm revealed one of its capabilities as it stretched, and its fingers extended to grab hold of a massive object with the intention to throw it.
+The hooded figure's right arm revealed one of its capabilities as it stretched, its fingers extending to grab hold of a massive object.

-It reached for the dumpster that kept Lucas hidden.
-With a mighty swing of his arm, the dumpster was hurled fast, heading in the girl's direction.
+Unfortunately, it reached for the dumpster that Lucas used as a hiding place.
+With a mighty swing of his arm, the hooded figure hurled the dumpster in the girl's direction.

-She did not lose her cool and with perfect timing, unsheathed her katana and vertically bisected the projectile, allowing her to slip in-between all the garbage it contained.
+Despite the incoming projectile of massive proportions, the girl did not lose her cool.
+She took a stance in preparation and with perfect timing, unsheathed her katana and vertically bisected the dumpster in one strike, allowing herself to slip in-between all the garbage it contained.

-With a quick flick of the air, the girl removed all of the blood and dirt collected on her katana before promptly re-sheathing it back into its scabbard.
+With a quick flick to the air, the girl removed all the blood and dirt collected on the blade of her katana before promptly re-sheathing it back into its scabbard.

-Meanwhile, the hooded figure had already taken advantage of this distraction to make his escape.
-He ran in another direction and disappeared into the shadows, leaving Lucas alone with the girl.
+Meanwhile, the hooded figure had already taken advantage of this distraction and escaped.
+He ran in another corridor of the alleyway and disappeared into its shadows.

-This was Lucas' cue to run like he never ran before.
+This was Lucas' cue to run like he never did before.